-- 11.1.
-Confidentiality breach where there is unauthorised or accidental disclosure of, or access to, personal data e.g. hacking, accessing internal systems to which you are not authorised to access, accessing personal data stored on a lost laptop, phone or other device, people "blagging" access to personal data they have no right to access, putting the wrong letter in the wrong envelope, sending an email to the wrong member of staff, student or parent, or disclosing information over the phone to the wrong person. - 11.2.
-Availability breach where there is an accidental or unauthorised loss of access to, or destruction of, personal data e.g. loss of a memory stick, laptop or device, denial of service attack, infection of systems by ransomware, deleting personal data in error, loss of access to personal data stored on systems, inability to restore access to personal data from backup, or loss of an encryption key. - 11.3.
-Integrity breach where there is an unauthorised or accidental alteration of personal data. - 11.4.
-Notifying breaches to the ICO determining when to inform the ICO required to do so may result in penalties and fines of up to \in 20 million, or 4% of an organisations global turnover.
+- 18.1.
+Confidentiality breach where there is unauthorised or accidental disclosure of, or access to, personal data e.g. hacking, accessing internal systems to which you are not authorised to access, accessing personal data stored on a lost laptop, phone or other device, people "blagging" access to personal data they have no right to access, putting the wrong letter in the wrong envelope, sending an email to the wrong member of staff, student or parent, or disclosing information over the phone to the wrong person. - 18.2.
+Availability breach where there is an accidental or unauthorised loss of access to, or destruction of, personal data e.g. loss of a memory stick, laptop or device, denial of service attack, infection of systems by ransomware, deleting personal data in error, loss of access to personal data stored on systems, inability to restore access to personal data from backup, or loss of an encryption key. - 18.3.
+Integrity breach where there is an unauthorised or accidental alteration of personal data.

-12. Notifying breaches to the ICO
+19. Notifying breaches to the ICO

 As an organisation we have to report breaches to the Information Commissioner's Office within 72 hours of detection where the breach is likely to result in a risk to the rights and freedoms of individuals (data subjects).
-Failure to report a breach when
+Failure to report a breach when required to do so may result in penalties and fines of up to \in 20 million, or 4% of an organisation's global turnover.

-Notifying breaches to individuals (data subjects) affected The college will notify the individuals (data subjects) affected by the data breach as soon as possible where the breach is likely to result in a high risk to their rights and freedoms, for example identity theft or fraud or where the breach may give rise to discrimination.
-Whilst we are still required to notify the ICO, we are not obliged to notify the individuals (data subjects) affected where: there are technological and organisational protection measures in place (e.g. encryption) we have taken action to eliminate the high risk it would involve disproportionate effort - in this case individuals (data subjects) must be informed some other way e.g. by a notice in newspapers Reporting a breach or concern Data breach and data concerns within The Blackpool Sixth Form College should be notified to the Data Protection Officer immediately as per the data breach management procedure - see flowchart at Appendix 4 Data breach and data concerns from those outside The Blackpool Sixth Form College should be made to the Data Protection Officer- see 'contact section' below The college will follow guidance from the ICO where necessary to determine if the breach is reportable The college will maintain a register of data breach incidents and concerns
+Notifying The college will notify the individuals (data subjects) affected by breaches to the data breach as soon as possible where the breach is likely to individuals (data result in a high risk to their rights and freedoms, for example subjects) identity theft or fraud or where the breach may give rise to affected discrimination.
+Whilst we are still required to notify the ICO, we are not obliged to notify the individuals (data subjects) affected where:

+there are technological and organisational protection measures in place (e.g. encryption) we have taken action to eliminate the high risk it would involve disproportionate effort - in this case individuals (data subjects) must be informed some other way e.g. by a notice in newspapers Reporting a breach or concern Data breach and data concerns within The Blackpool Sixth Form College should be notified to the Data Protection Officer immediately as per the data breach management procedure - see flowchart at Appendix 4 Data breach and data concerns from those outside The Blackpool Sixth Form College should be made to the Data Protection Officer- see 'contact section' below The college will follow guidance from the ICO where necessary to determine if the breach is reportable The college will maintain a register of data breach incidents and concerns

-13. Data security
+20. Data security